Check out Oxford Academia programs at University of Oxford

 As an international student, should I apply by grade or by school level?

-What forms of payment do you accept?
+What forms of payment does Putney accept?

 You may pay by credit card (Mastercard, Visa, or Discover) through our secure online system, by personal check, or by wire transfer.
-Our admissions staff is also available to take credit card information over the phone.
+Our admissions staff is also available to take credit card information over the phone at 802.387.5000.
 Personal checks must be in U.S. dollars and must be drawn on a U.S. bank.
 Checks should be made payable to Putney Student Travel with the student’s name written on the memo line.
-Please note that a 2.75% convenience fee is added to payments made by credit card, but is waived for the initial $700 payment.
+Please note that a 3.25% convenience fee is added to payments made by credit card, but is waived for the initial $700 payment.
 Please contact us for bank details if you prefer to pay by wire transfer.

 What if I need to withdraw my application?